 - Credit card processing: If you don’t already have a merchant account and a payment processor, you’ll need to factor those into your budget.
 Tip: Some POS systems accept a variety of payment processors, while others are very limited.
 Make sure the payment processor you choose works with your chosen POS system.

-This factor should be a no-brainer, but a lot of people get caught up in choosing hardware and software features (it can be overwhelming, for sure) and forget to take ease-of-use into account.
+This factor should be a no-brainer, but a lot of people get caught up in choosing hardware and software features and forget to take ease-of-use into account.
 Once you narrow down your choices, go online.
-There are hundreds upon hundreds of POS system online consumer reviews, where you’ll be able to get a pretty good idea of how the system works once in place.
+There are hundreds upon hundreds of POS system online consumer reviews, where you’ll be able to get a good idea of how the system works.

 Customer support from your POS system provider is a huge consideration.
 What if your system hits a glitch in the middle of a busy shopping weekend?
 You’ll need quick, responsive tech support that can get you back up and running ASAP.

 There are hundreds of POS systems on the market.
-We’ve done our homework to give you our recommendations for retail shop owners, restaurants and other small businesses.
-We chose our winners based on a number of factors: features, ease of use, tech support, cost and more.
+We’ve done our homework to give you our recommendations depending the type of business.
+We chose our winners in each category based on a number of factors: features, ease of use, tech support, cost and more.

 - One year warranty, free shipping & 30-day money back on hardware

-Revel POS doesn’t include pricing on its website, although they indicate that they do have a free trial.
+Revel POS doesn’t include pricing on its website, although they indicate that they do have free demos.
 You must contact them to get pricing quotes for hardware and monthly software fees.
 We did find some secondhand information online that reports that Revel is expensive compared to similar systems.

 - 30-day free trial

 Vend offers a 30-day free trial and discounts if you subscribe for their annual plan.
-The following software pricing plans are for one register.
-Additional registers are $39 per month (or $35 per month for an annual contract).
-Phone support 24/7 is an additional $19 per month.
+The following software pricing plans are for one register (two for Multi-Outlet).
+Additional registers are $39 per month for Advanced and Multi-Outlet Plans.

 |Free Plan||Starter Plan||Advanced Plan||Multi-Outlet Plan|